tylertippens/tylertippens.github.io/_pages/about.md

 My research focuses on the development of novel modeling techniques to enable imaging of moon-magnetosphere plasma interactions in the outer solar system using energetic neutral atoms.
 This work relies on the creation and application of performant, highly-parallelized simulation codes and on analysis and visualization of complex data products.

+Over the course of a minor in scientific machine learning I've also had the privilege of working in two interdiscplinary teams on class projects utilizing ML.
+In the summer of 2023, I was part of a group which assessed several supervised and unsupervised learning methods for categorizating the success of surgery on stroke patients using brain images.
+This was done in collaboration with the Emory Neurology department.
+[Our final report can be found here.](https://codingsoo.github.io/CS-7461-Project/) The following semester, I helped take a first step towards integrating a physics-informed loss function in the data-driven weather prediction model FourCastNet.

 Research Interests
 ======